 Key tax breaks hang in the balance

 At the end of 2013, a number of temporary tax breaks known as extenders were allowed to expire but there’s still a possibility that they could be reinstated before the year is out.
 Earlier this year, the Senate passed a bill that would bring the extenders back but Congress has yet to make a final vote on the issue.
-Among the most valuable measures on the table are those concerning mortgage debt relief for underwater homeowners, the deductibility of mortgage interest premiums and tax-free distributions from retirement plans for charitable purposes.
+Among the most valuable measures on the table are those concerning mortgage liability relief for underwater homeowners, the deductibility of mortgage interest premiums and tax-free distributions from retirement plans for charitable purposes.

-If new legislation doesn’t extend these provisions, it could mean a much bigger tax bill for some, particularly homeowners who lost their home to foreclosure or had some of their mortgage debt forgiven after restructuring their loans or completing a short sale.
+If new legislation doesn’t extend these provisions, it could mean a much bigger tax bill for some, particularly homeowners who lost their home to foreclosure or had some of their mortgage liability forgiven after restructuring their loans or completing a short sale.
 Retirees may also feel the pinch if they end up having to shell out more in taxes for required minimum distributions from their IRA or 401(k).
 A final decision is expected before the new year and regardless of the outcome, taxpayers should be prepared either way.